rayererer/nix-config/README.md

 ## TODO:

+- [ ] Fix more portable configuring of zen browser, including saving vimium config and zen mods.
 - [ ] Make discords directory and make it have multiple and include a default (basically like browser and terminal) since I might want to use other discords than vesktop.
 - [ ] Handle options that need both os and home manager stuff better, (just read the home manager option).